VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 Closed stories count is linear.
 It should be predictable.
-What would happen if we spent more time and broke epic to story at the beginning?
+What would have happened if we had spent more time and had broken epic to stories at the beginning?

 #### All stories created in advance